 You can file a complaint about contract and quality-of-work disputes with a home improvement contractor.
 You must live in the City, but the business may be located outside of New York City.

 - Anyone who performs construction, repair, remodeling, or other home improvement work costing more than $200 in the City.

 - Home improvement work performed on:

 - Residential buildings with 4 or fewer units

 - Condominium units, co-op units, and rented apartments in buildings of any size

-The Department of Consumer Affairs (DCA) does not accept complaints from businesses against contractors.
+The Department of Consumer and Worker Protection (DCWP) does not accept complaints from businesses against contractors.
 Learn how to file a business-to-business complaint on the Business Complaint Against Another Business page.